fourieraudio/docs/docs/rewind/overview.md

 # Overview
 ![Main Screenshot](/img/rewind/overview-screenshot.png)

 So, what have we here?
-The interface is split into two keys parts:
+The interface is split into two key parts:
 1. At the **top**, the [Time Control Region](time-control-region),
 1. and at the **bottom**, the [Channel Selection Region](channel-selection-region).